elchininet/home-assistant-query-selector/README.md

 const instance = new HAQuerySelector();

-// This even will be triggered when the listen method is called
+// This event will be triggered when the listen method is called
 // You can also use the enum value HAQuerySelectorEvent.ON_LISTEN instance.addEventListener('onListen', ({ detail }) => {